'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-An Afghan policeman stands guard as an eight ton pile of opium, heroin and hashish are destroyed in Kabul in 2004.
+An Afghan policeman stands guard as an 8-ton pile of opium, heroin and hashish is destroyed in Kabul in 2004.

 Shah Marai/AFP/Getty Images